 The Computer Based Examinations (CBEs) form part of both the ATT and CTA examination structure and have equal standing alongside your chosen written papers.
 To become a member you must have either completed the CBEs or achieved an exemption from them.
-Details of eligibility for credits can be found here.
+Details of eligibility for exemptions can be found here.

 There are mock exams for each of the CBEs and these can be found here.
 It is strongly recommended that you take these before sitting your real CBE, as it is the best way to become familiar with the onscreen examinations, how they work, what sort of questions you may be asked and so forth.